GEO

 This breakdown helps you see where the real issue sits.
 Your branded queries may look fine while your non-branded commercial terms are losing visibility.

 High AIO presence usually means Google sees your content as useful enough to include in its AI answer layer.
 Weak AIO presence often points to authority gaps, content-format issues, or page-level retrieval problems.
 I also read this in context, because AIO presence varies a lot by industry.
-Informational categories such as healthcare and B2B technology tend to surface more often than transactional ones such as restaurants or travel, while finance and Ecommerce still sees more limited AIO rollout.
+Informational categories such as healthcare and B2B technology tend to surface more often than transactional ones such as restaurants or travel, while finance and e-commerce still see more limited AIO rollout.

 The biggest reporting mistake here is relying on impressions alone.
 That does not tell you whether the query triggered an AI Overview or whether your brand was part of it.